 Menopause: How is it Perceived Around the World?

-Menopause is a natural biological process every woman experiences around her 50s and 60s.
-In some places around the world, including the U.S., menopause is perceived as a medical condition that women can manage with the help of medical treatment and guidance from a healthcare provider.
-However, in different parts of the world, cultural traditions can change how women approach menopause.
+The menopausal transition is a natural biological process every woman experiences generally starting in their 40’s through their 50’s.
+In some places around the world, including the U.S., menopause is perceived as a medical phenomenon that women can manage with the help of medical treatment and guidance from a healthcare provider.
+However, in different parts of the world, cultural traditions can change how women approach this transition.

 Cultural traditions around health, wellness, and womanhood can affect the accessibility of treatment available for pre- and postmenopausal women.
 Some cultures emphasize community support and rest for women approaching menopause.
 Others may see menopause as a transition towards greater wellness and harmony.
 While there’s no one way regions across the world approach menopause, there are some similarities.